There are a number of courses a student can take to receive academic credit while participating in an internship.

 - The credit you receive will be based on an academic component of your internship, most often completing a paper, for your faculty sponsor.

 Instructions for completing J697 Internship Registration

-- The student will first complete the form, J697 Application Form Summer 2017 and then have their internship supervisor sign form.
+- The student will first complete the form, J697 Application Form Fall 2017 or J697 Application Form Spring 2018 and then have their internship supervisor sign form.